 Believed responsible for the Chucky killings, Nica Davies is transferred to the Harrogate psychiatric institution.
 There Dr Foley tries to demonstrate that Chucky does not exist by bringing a Chucky doll along to therapy sessions.
 This is taken by Madeline, one of the patients, who treats it as her own dead child.
 However, other Chucky dolls start to arrive.
 As Chucky starts killing patients and staff alike, Nica is not sure if Chucky has returned or it is all in her head.

 The killer doll film Child’s Play (1988) was a modest hit when it came out, doing okay business in theatres but finding most of its afterlife on video.
 Chucky subsequently became a major horror icon where the sequels Child’s Play 2 (1990) and Child’s Play 3 (1991) turned Chucky into a one-liner quipping bad-ass monster along the lines of Freddy Krueger.
-Since then, the series has turned out an entry every few years with Bride of Chucky (1998), Seed of Chucky (2004) and Curse of Chucky (2013), while there have been persistent rumours throughout the 2000s of a remake of the original.
+Since then, the series has turned out an entry every few years with Bride of Chucky (1998), Seed of Chucky (2004) and Curse of Chucky (2013).
+Throughout the 2000s, there was talk of the inevitable remake of the original, which is due to emerge with Child’s Play (2019).

 I wasn’t much of a fan of the original Child’s Play films – that is Child’s Play through Child’s Play 3 – but find the modern series – all of those with Chucky’s name in the title to be far more enjoyable, especially those that are directed by the original screenwriter Don Mancini – Seed of Chucky through to the present.
 Mancini’s films are much more playful – they go beyond killer doll sagas to become homages to the earlier films or meta-fictionally warp around on themselves.